-1. Add your Non-Northwestern committee member(s).

-- Notify your advisor(s)/program office of your Non-Northwestern committee member(s).
+- Add your Non-Northwestern committee member(s). - Notify your advisor(s)/program office of your Non-Northwestern committee member(s).
 If your program is using GSTS communications, a notification will be sent to your advisor(s)/program office. - 3.
-The program office will complete the setup for your Non-Northwestern committee member(s). - Once the program office has completed setup for your Non-Northwestern committee member(s), the setup complete field will be marked 'yes'.
+The program office will complete the setup for your Non-Northwestern committee member(s). - 4.
+Once the program office has completed setup for your Non-Northwestern committee member(s), the setup complete field will be marked 'yes'.

+5. Now that their setup is complete they may access GSTS.
+If your program is using GSTS communications, your Non-Northwestern committee - 5.
 Now that their setup is complete they may access GSTS.
 If your program is using GSTS communications, your Non-Northwestern committee member(s) will be included in the committee invitation mailing list and you may send them invitations to join your committee.